Fushuma/Dev_grants/README.md

 ## How to Apply

-1. Fork the repository.
-2. Add your proposal using the template provided.
+1. Add your proposal using the template provided.
-3. Submit a Pull Request to initiate the review process.
+2. Submit a Pull Request to initiate the review process.

 ## Join Our Community